SriRavella/ETERNAL-JUKEBOX/README.md

 1. Run `spicetify config-dir` to open the spicetify folder
 2. Go to the `CustomApps` folder
 3. Create a `eternal-jukebox` folder
-4. Copy the files from the [custom app's dist branch](https://github.com/Pithaya/spicetify-apps-dist/tree/dist/eternal-jukebox) inside it.
+4. Copy the files from the branch inside it.

 Then, run the following commands: